A True Queen Bee

 With its proximity near nectar-rich patches of sweet clover, the location had been a beekeeper’s honey hole for more than 60 years before Henry Hodges took over the operation in 1956.
 It’s been in the same family – and continued to be a healthy beeyard – ever since.

-It’s a multigenerational beekeeping story that is familiar to the 250-plus families that operate honey businesses as part of the Sioux Honey co-op.
-Between Jamie’s family alone, there are 40 years of Sioux Honey membership.
+It’s a multigenerational beekeeping story that is familiar to the 200-plus families that operate honey businesses as part of the Sioux Honey Co-op.
+Between Jamie’s family alone, there are 40-plus years of Sioux Honey membership.
 If you’ve ever wondered who your honey comes from, here’s your answer.

 Jamie’s journey in beekeeping